renovatebot/renovate/lib/modules/datasource/custom/readme.md

 ### Formats

 #### JSON

 If `json` is used processing works as described above.
 The returned body will be directly interpreted as JSON and forwarded to the transformation rules.

 #### Plain

 If the format is set to `plain`, Renovate will call the HTTP endpoint with the `Accept` header value `text/plain`.
-The body of the response will be treated as plain text and will be converted into a JSON.
+The body of the response will be treated as plain text and will be converted into JSON.

 Suppose the body of the HTTP response is as follows::